 Eagles are known for their powerful vision which helps them easily spot new opportunities.
-That’s why Project "Eagle” was the perfect codename for the Mobile Virtual Cellular Network (MVCN) solution, the latest idea to emerge from Ericsson ONE.
-An innovative 5G connectivity solution for enterprises, MVCN is designed to enable employees to quickly and securely connect to their employer’s dedicated 5G global network.
+That’s why Project "Eagle” was the perfect codename for the Enterprise Virtual Cellular Network (EVCN) solution, the latest idea to emerge from Ericsson ONE.
+An innovative 5G connectivity solution for enterprises, EVCN is designed to enable employees to quickly and securely connect to their employer’s dedicated 5G global network.
 Let’s explore why it’s set to overhaul the IT sector.

 In one-two sentences, what is this new solution?

-We are digitalizing and accelerating IT – bringing it into the 5G era – by creating a mobile virtual cellular network that addresses an enterprise’s need for secure and seamless connectivity.
+We are digitalizing and accelerating IT – bringing it into the 5G era – by creating an enterprise virtual cellular network that addresses an enterprise’s need for secure and seamless connectivity.
 By connecting hybrid workers to multiple clouds, we are enabling a seamless user experience and supporting security and reliability.

 What challenges are you trying to solve?